Isabelline (colour): In animals

 The term is found in reference to plumage colouring in the bird species names isabelline bush-hen, isabelline wheatear, and isabelline shrike, as well as in other descriptions of birds.
 The genetic pigmentation disorder isabellinism seen in birds is derived from the colour word and is a form of leucism caused by a uniform reduction in the production and expression of melanin resulting in areas of plumage on the back of the bird, normally black, being strongly faded, or isabelline, in appearance.
 Isabellinism has been reported in several species of penguin.
 However, only about one in every 50,000 penguins possess this trait.
-It is also the colour of egg white.

 Isabelline and isabella are terms applied in Europe to very pale palomino or cremello horses, animals with a coat colour that is variously described as cream, pale gold or almost white; this is the primary usage of the French (isabelle) and German (Isabella) versions of the word.
 In horses, this colour is created by the action of the cream gene, an incomplete dominant dilution gene that produces a horse with a gold coat and dark eyes when heterozygous, and a light cream-coloured horse with blue eyes when homozygous.

-A subspecies of the Himalayan brown bear (Ursus arctos isabellinus) was named subspecifically for the colour and is also sometimes known as the isabelline bear.
+A subspecies of the brown bear (Ursus arctos isabellinus) was named for the colour and is also sometimes known as the isabelline bear.

 The description has also been used in the UK for fawn coloured Doberman dogs.

-Interesting facts
+Literary usage

 Rudyard Kipling used this colour in "Kim": "a Hindu urchin in a dirty turban and Isabella-coloured clothes".